EDITH-KRP/Dark-Web-Monitering/README.md

-Sure!
-Here’s a comprehensive README file for your project:

----

 # Dark Web Monitoring Tool

 This project is a comprehensive Dark Web monitoring solution designed to crawl .onion websites, attempt IP and geolocation reveals, filter dark web sites based on keywords and risk scores, and track seller profiles.
 The tool includes both backend (Python) and frontend (HTML5, CSS3, JavaScript) components.